 Here was my chance to throw back my head in defiant laughter, revel in the moment, and shove my feet in the face of the fashion police.
 Three blocks worth of prideful strides carried me to my car and I enjoyed every inch travelled.
 Will I do it again?
 Not intentionally.
 Besides, fashion anarchy is nothing new.
-(If you’ve ever seen pictures of St. Mark?s Place, NYC in the ?80s, you know that my boots and I offer no competition.)
+(If you’ve ever seen’80s pictures of St. Mark’s Place in NYC, you know that my boots and I offer no competition.)
 Still, I learned what it felt like to be on the outside, if only in my own head.
 You should give it a try sometime.